DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 * call 0800 389 2500 for free from anywhere in the world, Monday to Friday between 8:30am and 5:30pm (UK local time)
 * use the live chat service at the bottom of this page
-* sign up to [get an adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone
+* sign up to [get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone

 #### Get help with international qualifications

-If your qualifications come from a non-UK institution, your teacher training provider may want to see a ‘statement of comparability’ from [UK ENIC](https://enic.org.uk/Qualifications/SOC/Default.aspx).
+If your qualifications come from a non-UK institution, your teacher training provider may want to see a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from UK ENIC.
 A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

 Call us free on 0800 389 2500 for:

-* guidance on the UK equivalents of your qualifications
+- guidance on the UK equivalents of your qualifications
-* a free statement of comparability, once you’ve submitted your application, if your provider asks for this
+- a free statement of comparability, once you’ve submitted your application, if your provider asks for this
-* advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard
+- advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard

 ### 3. Find out about fees and financial support